Biology concepts – synergism, multidrug resistant cancers

 We talked a while ago about how bacteria have pumps to kick antibiotics out of their cell, and thereby prevent their action.
-Cancer cells also have a pump to do this with many cancer chemotherapeutic drugs.
-The most common of these is a membrane channel protein called P-glycoprotein (P-gp).
-This protein is present in some normal types of cells, working to pump out toxic compounds, like liver cells and skin cells.
-This means that cancer drugs on these types of cancers have a hard time staying on the cells.
+Cancer cells also have a pump to do this to many cancer chemotherapeutic drugs.
+The most common of these drug pumps is a membrane channel protein called P-glycoprotein (P-gp).
+This protein is present in some normal types of cells, working to pump out toxic compounds, like in liver cells and skin cells.
+This means that cancer drugs on these types of cancers have a hard time staying in the cells.

 In the cases of and , very new studies show that GGS in combination with the cancer drug gemcitabine, works much better than the drug alone.
 The combination causes higher levels of apoptosis in these cancers, perhaps through the action of keeping more drug in the cancer cells, but GGS may have other cytotoxic effects as well.

 Osteoporosis leads to less dense bones, which can alter posture